 If He was not God (as Islam says), then He was a false prophet for claiming to be God when He was not.
-According to Islam, he would logically – and we say this for the sake of argument for those who, God forbid, might accept Islam as true – have to be considered a blasphemer and a false prophet.
+According to Islam, he would logically have to be considered a blasphemer and a false prophet.
 He could not logically be considered a valid prophet and a blasphemer.
 This invalidates the notion that a religion can be true and from God, which views Jesus as not God and a prophet.
-It proves it without even getting into the other false teachings of Islam which demonstrate that it’s a false religion which was inspired by the enemy of mankind to lead souls astray.
+It proves it without even getting into the other false teachings of Islam which also demonstrate that it’s a false religion which was inspired by the enemy of mankind to lead souls astray.

 In addition to this, the Koran's claims to contain fulfilled prophecy are nothing but air if you dare to check it out.

-Furthermore the Koran, like all liars, talks out of both sides of its mouth, in one breath saying Jesus is only a prophet and in the next it says something quite different.
+Furthermore the Koran, in one place says Jesus is only a prophet and in the next it says something quite different, as we will see.

 Jesus in the Koran

 In the Koran Jesus is defined as a messenger and prophet no different or superior to any of the others that went before him.
 However, when one takes a closer look at the Koran something very different and extraordinary emerges.
 In this book of Islam Jesus hauntingly appears as something far more than first meets the eye.
 Moreover, the Koran seeks to offer no explanation for these very unusual counter challenges to the Mystery of this one called Jesus.
 The suggestion that Jesus was just a prophet messenger like all the others before him cannot be sustained against the wealth of contrary evidence found in the Koran.
 As we shall discover more than a prophet messenger emerges and comes into view.